andreprovensi/Andre-Provensi-Portfolio/README.md

 # Andre-Provensi-Portfolio

-This goal of this repository is to present my portfolio of codes for web devolopment.
+This goal of this repository is to present my portfolio of codes for web development.